 What Causes Sprains and Strains?

-Sprains and strains typically occur at joints such as wrists, ankles, and knees because these areas are subject to rapid shifting movements, such as when you suddenly change direction.
+Sprains and strains typically occur at joints such as wrists, ankles and knees because these areas are subject to rapid shifting movements, such as when you suddenly change direction.
 Those who play contact sports may have a higher risk for a sprain or strain.
 Beyond requiring quick changes in direction, these activities often lead to collisions and falls which may increase the overall risk of injury.

-Ankle sprains, for example, can occur when the foot turns inward or outward and stretch the ligaments on the opposite side of the foot.
+One example is an ankle sprain, which can occur when the foot turns inward or outward, at which point the ligament is stretched on the opposite side of the foot.

 Symptoms of Sprains and Strains

 The symptoms of sprains or strains can range from mild to severe.